·8 min read

 Step 1: Process with AI

-Alternative: OpusClip has excellent accuracy for podcast and interview content with a free tier (60 minutes/month).
+Alternative: OpusClip has excellent accuracy for podcast and interview content with a free tier (60 credits/month).

 Step 2: Review the Top Clips